-Messrs.
-Harry Cynkus and Michael Knottek also participate in the Home Office Bonus Plan.
-Under this plan, the participants may receive a bonus of up to 10 percent of their respective annual salary for achievement and margin improvement of the participant's budgeted expense goal (which the Company does not consider a material part of the Company's compensation of its executive officers) and five percent of annual salary for achievement of qualitative and subjective internal customer service survey results.

-Mr. Harry Cynkus received five percent of his annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan and five percent of his annual salary for the internal customer service survey component of that bonus plan.
+Mr. Harry J. Cynkus also participates in the Home Office Bonus Plan.
+Under this plan, Mr. Harry J. Cynkus may receive a bonus of up to 10 percent of his annual salary for achievement and margin improvement of the participant's budgeted expense goal (which the Company does not consider a material part of the Company's compensation of its executive officers) and five percent of annual salary for achievement of qualitative and subjective internal customer service survey results.
+Mr. Harry J. Cynkus received five percent of his annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan and 3.75 percent of his annual salary for the internal customer service survey component of that bonus plan.
 Historically, the expense goal components of the bonus plan have been achieved and 75 percent of the internal customer service survey component of the bonus plan has been achieved.
-Mr. Michael W. Knottek was no longer serving as executive officer of the Company at December 31, 2010 and therefore not eligible to receive a bonus under the Home Office Bonus Plan in 2010.